Introducing Our 2023 Scholarship Winners

 “Receiving this scholarship helped reduce my financial burdens and allowed me to focus on my education… Thank you for your vote of confidence!
 I won’t let you down!
 Go Sailors!”
 Kyle Langdon-Weyrich (2018 Scholarship recipient)

-The 2017 recipients:
+Our 2017 recipients:

 “I would like to say thank you for supporting me, helping me get one step closer in achieving my goal of becoming a nurse.”
 Calloway Kennedy (2017 Scholarship recipient)

-Callaway Kennedy, Class of 2017, attends Auburn University with a major in Nursing.
+Callaway Kennedy, Callaway Kennedy, Class of 2017, attended Auburn University with a major in Nursing.
 She loved her time at NHHS, especially playing on the Field Hockey and Soccer teams.
 Her volunteer work at Hoag Hospital while in high school both inspired and confirmed her desire to pursue nursing.
-Despite the rigorous coursework required of nursing students, she has excelled in her first year of college and is on-track for a successful career helping others.
+Despite the rigorous coursework required of nursing students, she excelled and kept on-track for a successful career helping others.